Bali Beginnings is a drug-and-alcohol treatment centre, located in beautiful Bali.

 - No single factor can predict whether a person will become addicted to a drug.
 A combination of genetic, environmental and developmental factors influence the risk of dependence.
 The higher the risk factors, the greater the likelihood of drug dependence.
 Drug issues and addiction to medications are treatable and can be managed successfully.

 - Even more good news is that use and addiction can be prevented.
 Teachers, parents, and health care providers play a crucial role in youth education and substance abuse prevention.

 Drugs and alcohol gave you wings, then they took away your sky.
 But as you know, getting help isn’t always easy.
 No matter how desperately you want to turn your life around, gaining access to drug rehabilitation and alcohol rehabilitation often requires assessment after assessment, waiting list after waiting list, closed door after closed door.
 Bali Beginnings gives you a way forward.
 Now.
 We offer an easily accessible, evidence-based drug-and-alcohol rehab program, far from your everyday stress and temptations.
 From our base in the tranquil heart of South East Asia, our team of dedicated clinical professionals will help you reclaim your sky.

 Help For Loved Ones

-Our drug and alcohol rehab service incorporates a two-week family component, beginning after your loved one’s initial 28-day recovery program.
+Our drug and alcohol rehab service incorporates a 3 – 5 day intensive family component, beginning after your loved one’s initial 28-day recovery program.
 During this time, you will learn about addiction and recovery, and introduced to your own recovery program.
 We outline the program, below.

 Our two therapeutic communities are located on the Indonesian East Coast, in the charming Balinese village of Sanur Kaja.
 Just a hop, skip and jump from stunning beaches, both facilities are set amongst peaceful rice paddies and lush green fields